osg-htc/user-documentation/documentation/htc_workloads/workload_planning/htcondor_job_submission.md

 3 jobs; 2 completed, 0 removed, 0 idle, 1 running, 0 held, 0 suspended
 ```

-You can run the `condor_q` command periodically to see the progress of your jobs.
 By default, `condor_q` shows jobs grouped into batches by batch name (if provided), or executable name.
-To show all of your jobs on individual lines, add the -nobatch option.
+To show all of your jobs on individual lines, add the `-nobatch` option.
+To see a live update of the status of your jobs, use the command `condor_watch_q`.
+(To exit the live view, use the keyboard shortcut `Ctrl`+`C`.)

 5. When your jobs complete after a few minutes, they'll leave the queue.
 If you do a listing of your `/home` directory with the command `ls -l`, you should see something like: